Desperationis/A-star-Pathfinding/README.md

 In addition to this, you must install the dev versions of [SDL2](https://www.libsdl.org/), [SDL2_image](https://www.libsdl.org/projects/SDL_image/), and [SDL2_ttf](https://www.libsdl.org/projects/SDL_ttf/).
 On Debian, this can be done by calling `sudo apt-get install libsdl2-dev libsdl2-image-dev libsdl2-ttf-dev`.

-Then, run `installDependencies.bash` to download other dependencies onto the project directory.
+Then, run `git submodule update --init --recursive Dependencies/` to clone the required submodules onto the project directory.
 After that, you can compile this project by simply running `compile.bash` to compile an executable into `executable/`.
 It's as easy as that!

 # Compiling on Arch Linux
 To install everything that was said above (and the compilation tools necessary, the command is `pacman -S cmake sdl2 sdl2_image sdl2_ttf base-devel`.
 After that, follow the same steps as Debian to compile.